 My Commitments To You

-- I will respond genuinely to you and to what you say.
+- I will respond genuinely to you, to your words, and to the feelings beneath the words.
 The “blank screen” school of therapy believes that therapists ought to show nothing of their reactions or feelings to their clients.
-For folks who’ve have felt that other people aren’t there for them, a “blank screen” can be harmful.
+But if you’ve felt that other people aren’t genuinely there for you, a “blank screen” is the very last thing you need!
+I’ll be right here, and you’ll see it in my eyes and hear it in my tone.
+I’ll be right here with you.

 - I won’t let your therapy drift.
 We check to see how you’re doing every session .
 And if you’re not doing well, I change something.
 I have even consulted with experts with worldwide reputation on behalf of my clients.
 Some people think therapy is an endless journey with no real destination, but not mine.
-I won’t let your therapy drift.
+Clients often stay with me for a long time.
+Because we keep seeing change as we continue to work together.

 - Whether you’ve trusted unsafe people too quickly or you’ve struggled to trust anyone at all, I’ll do what I can to help you to gauge your own sense of trust and mistrust with me, and to honor your need to keep yourself safe.